 Health Matters: June is Men’s Health Month

-June is Men’s Health Month, a time when many men continue to ignore clear warning signs about their health.
+June is Men’s Health Month, a time when many of us continue to ignore clear warning signs about our health.
+And thanks to the coronavirus pandemic, we have a better excuse than ever.
+Who wants to go to the doctor when we’re supposed to stay home?

-Although you may be aware that women live longer than men, have you ever considered why?
+Although you may be aware that women live longer, have you ever considered why?
 It’s not some inherent genetic flaw we can’t overcome.
-Basically, it’s because we do not take care of ourselves as well as our female counterparts do.
+Mostly, it’s because we do not take care of ourselves as well as our female counterparts do.

 After we turn 50, we typically die from complications related to medical illness or disease—either because we ignore symptoms or because we do not follow medical advice.
 The three most common causes of death in men over 50 are cardiovascular disease, cancer, and stroke.